tfabris/BlueGigaEmpeg/README.md

   BlueGigaEmpeg module is lit.
 Look for the device "empeg Car" and pair it.

 - If the pairing doesn't work the first time, also try initiating pairing from the car stereo AFTER the blue LED on the BlueGigaEmpeg module goes out.
+Look for the device "empeg Car" and pair it.

 - When the pairing is completed, turn the volume all the way up to 0.0 db on the empeg front panel.
 From now on, control the the overall volume level